alexfernandez/alexfernandez.github.io/2017/origins-language.md

 initially yields large advances in communication, and then tapers off.
 After around 1000 words gains are incrementally smaller.
-In fact, information content would grow even more slowly with vocabulary size, when considering redundancy in sentences.
+In fact, information content would grow even more slowly with vocabulary size when considering redundancy in sentences.
 Particles and other function words are highly redundant.
 In general words in a sentence are not independent: